Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: 1 MP
-Effect: Any Ability you use in the same turn as Retribution that requires an Offense roll can instead be made with Physical [Defense Bonus](#defense-bonus) if it is an Attack, or Mental Defense Bonus if it is a Spell.
+Effect: Any Ability you use in the same Turn as Retribution that requires an Offense roll can instead be made with Physical [Defense Bonus](#defense-bonus) if it is an Attack, or Mental Defense Bonus if it is a Spell.
 Description: Preparing to strike using defensive attributes rather than offense.
 This could represent a change in stance, re-calibrating energy shields, or similar measures.

 #### Riposte II